 Tara Rogers, Registered NurseTara graduated as a Registered Nurse in 1995.
 Growing up in a family full of Registered Nurses seemed to help make my career choice rather easy.

 Tara has worked at Hillside Family Medicine, now Trent Hills Family Health Team for twenty years.
 She is presently the Program Lead for the Anti-Coagulation Program, Spirometry and Holter Monitor.
-Tara is also actively involved in the Cervical Screening Program.
-Tara has a keen interest in COPD and ASTHMA.
+Tara is also actively involved in the Smoking Cessation Program.
+Tara has a keen interest in COPD and asthma.

 Tara feels blessed to have such a wonderful job and great people to work with.